-We’ll discuss the details below, but the most important things to know are:
+We’ll cover the details below, but the most important things to know right now are:

-- The sooner you act, the more you may have to pay if somebody uses your card fraudulently.
+- The slower you act, the more you may have to pay if somebody uses your card fraudulently.
 Notifying the card issuer limits your losses.

-In a worst-case scenario, a thief can use the card to drain your bank account, but that doesn’t stop your regular bills from coming in.
-If your account goes empty, checks will bounce, and you may fail to make automatic payments.
-You’ll have to pay penalties, and your bank will add to the pain with overdraft charges.
-What’s more, scammers may find a way to spend more than you even have in your account.
+In a worst-case scenario, a thief can use the card to drain your bank account, but that doesn’t stop your bills from coming in.
+If your account goes empty, checks will bounce, and you may be unable to fund automatic payments and other purchases.
+As a result, you’ll have to pay penalties, and your bank will add insult to injury with overdraft charges.

-You can avoid that scenario by following the steps below.
+You can avoid the worst outcomes by following the steps below.

 Contact Your Bank

-Contact your bank immediately once you know that the card is missing (if it’s been stolen, or if you’re unable to find a misplaced card quickly).
+Contact your bank immediately when you know your card is missing (whether it’s been stolen or you’re unable to find a misplaced card quickly).
 Ideally, you have online access to your account or a bank statement handy with your card issuer’s phone number.
-Logging in to your account online or using your bank’s app is especially helpful, as it allows you to see if anybody used the card since you lost it, and you might even be able to disable the card immediately.
+Logging in to your account online or using your bank’s app is especially helpful, as it allows you to see if anybody used the card since you lost it.
+Also, some banks allow you to disable your card immediately via their app.

-If you must, you can do a web search for your card issuer’s website, but beware of impostor websites that may have been set up with the goal of catching worried consumers (who are in a hurry to hand over personal information like a Social Security Number because they don’t have a card number handy).
-Be sure to click around a little bit to make sure you’re at a legitimate website free of major technical, spelling, or grammatical errors.
-Heed any security warnings from your web browser.
+If you don’t have contact information, use a web search for your card issuer’s website.
+But beware of impostor websites designed to catch worried consumers (who are in a hurry to hand over personal information like a Social Security Number because they don’t have a card number handy).
+Be sure to click around to verify that you’re at a legitimate website free of technical, spelling, or grammatical errors.
+Pay attention to any security warnings from your web browser.

-In some cases, you might not be able to reach your bank directly (bank holidays, weekends, and financial institutions with limited hours, for example).
-But card issuers may contract with service providers who can freeze your card, and you have to follow up with your bank during business hours.
+In some cases, you might not be able to reach your bank easily through normal channels (due to bank holidays, weekends, and financial institutions with limited hours, for example).
+But card issuers typically have 24/7 fraud departments or contracts with service providers who can freeze your card.

 What to Say

-Inform your card issuer that you do not have your card, and that it’s either lost or stolen.
+Notify your card issuer that you do not have your card, and that it’s either lost or stolen.
 If you notice any unauthorized transactions online, be sure to let them know.
 If you simply lost the card (and you’re not aware that anybody stole it), ask about a temporary freeze.
-The issuer may be able to disable the card for a few days in case it turns up somewhere.
+The issuer may be able to disable the card for a few days in case it turns, preventing the need to order and pay for a replacement card.
 Some card issuers don’t offer temporary freezes, so it may be necessary to cancel and reissue the card.